 Calendula Uses: Calendula Herbal Oil as a Base

-The bright golden petals of a calendula flower are rich in medicinal compounds and essential oils.
-Some of the earliest remedies using calendula would have utilized these components even without the use of steam distillation.
+The bright golden petals of a calendula flower are rich in medicinal compounds.
+Some of the earliest remedies using calendula would have utilized these components even without the availability of more complex extraction methods.
 Calendula can be used in simple herbal preparations like poultices and teas, and in more potent (but still simple!) preparations like herbal oil infusions.

-When the active components of calendula petals are extracted and combined with a carrier oil, that oil becomes a calendula infusion, carrying both the original benefits and that of the calendula itself.
-Some of the essential oil content will find its way into this kind of preparation, as well, making it a win/win/win formulation.
+When the active components of calendula petals are macerated in carrier oil, that oil becomes a calendula infusion, carrying both the original benefits and that of the calendula itself.
+Some of the volatile content will find its way into this kind of preparation, as well, making it a win/win/win formulation.

 Ideal for: balms, salves, and lotions, diluting essential oils, and direct topical application.